IamSuperVegeta/CustomerManagement/README.md

 ## Project Details
 - API is built in dotnet core
-- Front end is built using React
+- Front end is built using React (using typscript & Mobx)
+### Patterns Used
+- Clean Architecture
+- Mediator Pattern

 ## React Packages
 | Package                 | Link                                                          |